YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

-In the special case where :code:`subary` is the null array, :code:`SubNextE()` returns the name of the next global or local variable, and the NODEEND error if :code:`varname` is the last global or local variable.
+In the special case where :code:`subary` is the null array, :code:`SubNextE()` returns the name of the next global or local variable, and the NODEEND error if there is no global or local variable following  :code:`varname`.

-SubPrevE()
+Go SubPrevE()
 -------------

 .. code-block:: go

-	func yottadb.SubPrevE(tptoken uint64, errstr *BufferT,
+	func SubPrevE(tptoken uint64, errstr *BufferT,
 		varname string, subary []string) (string, error)

-Matching `SubPrevST()`_, :code:`SubPrevE()` wraps
+Matching `Go SubPrevST()`_, :code:`SubPrevE()` wraps
 `ydb_subscript_previous_st()`_ to facilitate reverse breadth-first traversal of a local or global variable sub-tree.
+A node or subtree does not have to exist at the specified key.

 - At the level of the last subscript, if there is a previous subscript with a node and/or a subtree, it returns that subscript.